SchweizerischeBundesbahnen/cimon_controller/readme.md

 ## Configuration
 All Configuration is done via yaml the file "cimon.yaml".
 This file has to be located in the directory "cimon" in the user home (~/cimon/cimon.yaml).
 You can specify another location (including the file name) using the "-c" or "-config" parameter.

 See controller/templates/cimon.yaml for the format and entries of the configuration file.
-You can use encrypted values for passwords if you provide a simple aes key file.
+You can use encrypted values for passwords if you provide a simple aes key file, see Key.

 It is recommended to configure the jenkins configurator via views in oder to manage the build ids on the jenkins server.

 ### Key
 In order to use encrypted passwords within the configuration you need to provide a 32 bit AES key (a binary file with 32 bit data) called key.bin in the cimon directory within the user home (~/cimon/key.bin).
 You can specify another location location (including the file name) using the "-k" or "--key" parameter.
+The decryption uses AES CTR via PyAES, see https://github.com/ricmoo/pyaes.

+With the help of configutil.py you can encrypt passwords, decrypt passwords and generate an new keyfile (will not overwrite an existing file):

+    python3 configutil.py [--key <keyfile>] --encrypt <plaintext>
+    python3 configutil.py [--key <keyfile>] --decrypt <encrypted text>
+    python3 configutil.py [--key <keyfile>] --generate

 ## Extend
 The cimon is designed for you to add your own collector and output easily.
 Use the templates in templates directory or the existing collector and outputs as a starting point.